Nocios/crudify/README.md

 # Welcome

-Welcome to **Crudify**, the lightweight JavaScript SDK for interacting with the Crudify GraphQL API.
-With this library, you can easily perform authentication, permission checks, and all CRUD operations (Create, Read, Update, Delete) as well as transactional batch operations against your serverless backend.
+Welcome to **Crudify**, the lightweight JavaScript SDK from [Crudify.io](https://crudify.io) for interacting with the Crudify GraphQL API.
+This library lets you easily perform authentication, permission checks, and all CRUD operations (Create, Read, Update, Delete), as well as transactional batch operations against your serverless backend.

+For full documentation and advanced guides, visit our docs at [https://crudify.io/docs](https://crudify.io/docs).

-Key features:
+## Key Features

 - Simple, chainable API
-- Built‑in authentication and token handling
+- Built-in authentication and token handling
-- Single‑call GraphQL mutations and queries
+- Single-call GraphQL mutations and queries
 - Transaction support for batched operations
 - Configurable log levels (`none`, `debug`)